 Region III | Leadership

 Natalia Olson-Urtecho is Regional Administrator for the U.S. Small Business Administration.
-Appointed in 2012 by President Obama, she is responsible for delivery and management of SBA’s small business programs, financial assistance, and business development initiatives throughout the midAtlantic.
+Appointed in 2012 by President Obama, she is responsible for delivery and management of small business programs, financial assistance, and business development initiatives throughout the mid-Atlantic region.

-The midAtlantic (Region III) office, headquartered near Philadelphia, serves a population approaching 29.5 million in seven SBA district offices located in Pennsylvania; Delaware; Maryland.; West Virginia; Virginia, and Washington, D.C.
+She serves a population of nearly 30 million in seven district offices thoughout Pennsylvania; Delaware; Maryland.; West Virginia; Virginia, and Washington, D.C.
 Olson-Urtecho oversees more than 180 SBA offices; SCORE chapters; Business Development Centers and other resources while managing a field staff of more than 100 loan, business, community outreach specialists and support personnel.
-She works cooperatively with local lenders and successful firms across the region, overseeing more than $34.2 billion in federal government contracts for goods and services purchased from local entrepreneurs.
+She works with local lenders and successful firms across the region, overseeing more than $34.2 billion in federal government contracts for goods and services purchased from local entrepreneurs.

 Olson-Urtecho has professional and personal experience in international collaboration, commercialization of clean technologies, environmental planning, sustainable building, zoning, land use, transportation, public engagement and infrastructure policies and development.
 As founder, president and CEO of EG, a company dedicated to helping public and private entities become more profitable through environmentally friendly and socially responsible planning and strategies, she designed several management and development programs to move entrepreneurial clean technology ventures from vision to startup and profitable businesses.
 Before founding EG, Olson-Urtecho was a transportation and land use planner at the Delaware Valley Regional Planning Commission and was director of global initiatives at H2L2, an architectural and planning firm with projects in 42 countries.

-Olson-Urtecho has more than 18 years of experience working with international, regional and local entities in the Philadelphia region and abroad in Latin America, Eastern Europe and Asia.
+Olson-Urtecho has more than 18 years of experience working with international, regional and local entities in the mid-Atlantic region and abroad in Latin America, Central Europe and Asia.
 While at the U.S. Department of State, Olson-Urtecho worked in Budapest, Hungary, on NATO accession, economic and political policies, environmental issues, science and technology property rights, infrastructure development and served as chief of protocol.

 She was previously appointed by the U.S. Secretary of Commerce to the U.S. Innovation Advisory Board and by Philadelphia Mayor Michael Nutter to the Philadelphia City Planning Commission and Zoning Code Commission.

-Olson-Urtecho was recently recognized as a “Latina Powerhouse” by the Maryland Hispanic Business Conference, and received the Philadelphia Business Journal’s 2010 Minority Business Leader Award.
+Olson-Urtecho was recently recognized as a “Latina Powerhouse” by the Maryland Hispanic Business Conference, was named one of Delaware Valley's Most Influential Latinos in 2014, and received the Philadelphia Business Journal’s 2010 Minority Business Leader Award.
 In 2009 she received the Women of Distinction Award for her work toward building a green economy.
 She has lived in seven countries and speaks Spanish, French and Portuguese.
-She holds a master’s degree in city and regional planning from the University of Pennsylvania, School of Design and a bachelor’s in political science from Northeastern University and has been a guest lecturer at the University of Pennsylvania and Temple University.
+She holds a master’s degree in city and regional planning from the University of Pennsylvania, School of Design and a bachelor’s in political science from Northeastern University; and has been a guest lecturer at the University of Pennsylvania and Temple University.